junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

     const childrenA = a[2];
     const childrenB = b[2];

-    // Use the longer of the two arrays, to ensure we don't miss any nodes. const length = Math.max(childrenA.length, childrenB.length);
+    // Use the length of the longest array, to ensure we don't miss any nodes. const length = Math.max(childrenA.length, childrenB.length);

     // Iterate over and recursively update any children.